PsuAstro528/lab3/README.md

 - Use results to help choose an appropriate file formats for your project

 From your Pluto sesion, work through ex2.jl
-If you are trying to run Pluto on a local system, then you encounter difficulties with the PyCall package being build successfully.
+If you are trying to run Pluto on a local system, then you may encounter difficulties with the PyCall package being build successfully.
 There are similar complications on the GitHub server running the continuous integration tests.
+(That's why there is a [ex2_static.html](https://psuastro528.github.io/lab3/ex2_static.html) showing output from running on Lynx where python has been setup to communicate with Julia.)
 Don't worry about errors reported by the continuous integration tests for ex2.